This is an archived copy of the 2020-21 catalog. To access the most recent version of the catalog, please visit http://bulletin.ndsu.edu.

 An appropriate background of work experience in agriculture is essential for those planning to teach agriculture.
 Students lacking this experience will need to seek such experience through internships, employment and other means.
 Cooperative Education experiences are available.
 A background in high school agriculture and FFA is also helpful, although not required.

 Students are assigned to the faculty member in agricultural education who will work closely in program planning and in other ways to advise and assist them.
 Students are encouraged to seek their advisors' help whenever needed.

 Upon completing this program, students are eligible for certification to teach agricultural education in most states.
-The program is accredited by the National Council for Accreditation of Teacher Education (NCATE).
+The program is accredited by the Council for the Accreditation of Educator Preparation (CAEP).

 For several years, there have been favorable employment opportunities for those prepared to teach agricultural education.
 Starting salary depends on employer, location and contract length.
 Most agricultural education teachers in North Dakota are on extended contracts and receive stipends for serving as an FFA advisor.
 Typical starting salaries range from $35,000 to $40,000.
 Other graduates seek employment in Cooperative Extension, farming, agricultural finance, agribusiness, and government agencies in agriculture, or continue their studies at the graduate level.

 The primary purpose of the Collegiate FFA Chapter is to prepare graduates in agricultural education to serve as advisors of secondary FFA chapters.
 Students majoring in agricultural education are encouraged to participate actively in the activities of the NDSU Collegiate FFA Chapter.